Beginning of the main content.Next tab will go to the map. Use this link to skip the station map.

 Pets require special handling for checking, and minimal safety requirements must be adhered to when handling them.

 Please be aware that baggage cars are heated, but that most are not air-conditioned.
 Your pet may therefore be exposed to high temperatures.
-From June 1 to September 30, baggage cars cannot transport animals due to lack of proper ventilation.
+From June 1 to September 30, (VIA reserves the right, at its discretion to modify these dates according to weather conditions, for your pet's comfort) baggage cars cannot transport animals due to lack of proper ventilation.

-- Dogs, cats and small rodents (hamsters, guinea pigs, rabbits, etc.) are the only animals allowed in baggage cars.
-Birds cannot be checked.
+- Dogs and cats are the only animals allowed in baggage cars.

 - Certain provinces and regions refuse pitbulls, therefore, VIA does not accept this breed of dog system wide.
 Mix or cross breed pit bulls are not accepted.